dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 | [Memory configuration provider](#memory-configuration-provider) | In-memory collections |
 | [Secret Manager](xref:security/app-secrets)  | File in the user profile directory |

-Configuration sources are read in the order that their configuration providers are specified at startup.
+Configuration sources are read in the order that their configuration providers are specified.
 Order configuration providers in code to suit the priorities for the underlying configuration sources that the app requires.

 A typical sequence of configuration providers is: